 The GED Math test formula sheet offers you all the formulas you need to measure the perimeters of a triangle, a square, and a rectangle.

-Keep in mind that only GED Ready™ The Official Practice Test is the only practice test built to tell a student if they are likely to pass the real thing.
-You can read about it here.
+Keep in mind that the GED Ready™ Test (the Official Practice Test) is the only practice test built to tell a student if they are likely to pass the real thing.

 BestGEDClasses’ practice tests are not related to the Official GED Practice Test™ produced and distributed by the American Council on Education (ACE) and the GED Testing Service.
 ACE and GED Testing Service LLC have not approved, authorized, endorsed, been involved in the development of, or licensed the substantive content of these practice tests.